jflamy/owlcms4/docs/HerokuLarge.md

 ## Initial Setup

-1. Install owlcms (using the free plan if this is the first time), as described on [this page](Heroku).
+1. Install owlcms, as described on [this page](Heroku).
-2. Install publicresults (using the free plan if this is the first time), and connect the two applications together, as explained on [this page](Remote)
+2. Install publicresults, and connect the two applications together, as explained on [this page](Remote)
 3. Update the account to the professional plan.
 This requires that you give a credit card for payment.

 ## Scale-up